-We often lose sight of the fact that data has become a commodity which can tell us more about our potential customer base.
+We often lose sight of the fact that data has become a commodity that can tell us more about our potential customer base.
 However, to make the most of the data we have access to, there must be a system in place.
 To do this most effectively, we must have a plan that organizes data, a plan in place for managing the data, and the skills to analyze the data for the most effective outcomes.

 What form should the data be in to give us the most effective processes for using it?
 The form we store the data in should be flexible enough to provide us with the information we need when we need it.